hansika09/hansika_proj/README.md

 samples, guidance on mobile development, and a full API reference.

-#Here are a few usefull android studio keyboard shortcuts: (for Windows/Linux)
+##Here are a few usefull android studio keyboard shortcuts: (for Windows/Linux)

-Save all                                  |  Control+S
+Save all  :  Control+S

-Synchronize	                              |  Control+Alt+Y
+Synchronize	 :  Control+Alt+Y

-Maximize/minimize editor	                |  Control+Shift+F12
+Maximize/minimize editor  :  Control+Shift+F12

-Add to favorites	                        |  Alt+Shift+F
+Add to favorites	:  Alt+Shift+F

-Inspect current file with current profile	|  Alt+Shift+I
+Inspect current file with current profile	 :  Alt+Shift+I

-Find	                                    |  Control+F
+Find	 :   Control+F

-Find next	                                |  F3
+Find next	 :  F3

-Find previous                             |  Shift+F3
+Find previous  :  Shift+F3

-Replace	                                  |  Control+R
+Replace	  :   Control+R

-Jump to source	                          |  F4 or Control+Enter
+Jump to source	 :   F4 or Control+Enter

+##Definitions:

-flutter doctor
+#flutter doctor  :
+This command helps us to check whether all the requirements of flutter properly meet or not.
-flutter create
+#flutter create  :
+This command creates new project.
-flutter run
+#flutter run  :
+This command runs the selected project on the device.
-flutter pub get
+#flutter pub get  :
-flutter analyze
+This command downloads the packages in the current project.
+#flutter analyze:
+This command performs as a wrapper around the dartanalyzer tool.